 Ritual at the Sea

-You will need a white candle, some white roses, white clothes, and a beach where you can safely immerse yourself in the ocean water.
+You will need a white candle, some white roses or other white flowers, white clothes, and a beach where you can safely immerse yourself in the ocean water.

-- Once you’ve taken many deep breaths and are feeling centered, take one of the white roses.
+- Once you are feeling centered, take one of the roses.
 Begin reflecting on those emotions, situations or qualities that you’d like to release.
-Pull a petal from the rose.
+Pull a petal from the white rose.
 Rub it between your fingers.
 Think of something specific you’d like to release.
-When ready to release it, place the petal on your altar.
-Pull another petal and repeat with another thing you are ready to release and place it next to the first.
+When ready to release it, touch the petal to your heart or blow what you’d like to release into the petal, then place the petal on your altar.
+Pull another petal and repeat with something else you are ready to release and place it next to the first.
 Form a circle around the candle and water with the petals.
 You may continue until all of the petals from the rose are gone.
 I often find that as I continue with this process, things bubble up from my subconscious when I get to the innermost petals of the rose and I become aware of much deeper layers that also need release.

-- Say a prayer of gratitude for those things you are releasing and the wisdom they have brought to you.
+- Say a prayer for the things you’re releasing.
 Move the petals to a bag or bowl that you can carry with you to the sea.
 Set them aside.

 - Now take another rose and repeat the exercise, but this time with your prayers.
 At first, each petal represents something you are grateful for.
 Rub the petal and feel your gratitude deeply.
 Continue placing the petals in a circle.
 As you move deeper into the innermost petals of the rose, place your prayers for the future and clarify your intentions with each petal.
-Sit with these and continue praying until you feel that your intentions are very clear.
+Sit with these until your intentions are clear.
 Collect the petals and place them in a separate bag or container to take to the sea.
 You may add other flowers or roses to these prayer petals, as an offering to the sea.

 - Dress in white and go to the sea, to a safe and quiet place.
 Take the petals that represent everything you’d like to release and walk slowly into the ocean.
-After releasing the petals you will submerge your whole body, including your crown, three times.
-If there are waves at your part of the beach you will do this when a wave comes so that it can wash your crown.
 Drop the petals into the water, and release everything you intend to let go of from your heart.
-Submerge yourself three times (submerge your whole body and head each time a wave comes) with the intention of each wave washing those things from your heart and your mind.
-Walk backwards out of the ocean, showing her respect.
+Submerge yourself three times (submerge your whole body and head each time a wave comes) with the intention of each wave washing those things clear from your heart and your mind.
+When finished, walk backwards out of the ocean as a sign of gratitude and respect.

-- Now collect the petals and flowers that represent your prayers of gratitude and your intentions for the New Year.
-When ready, throw them into the water.
+- Now take the petals and flowers that represent your prayers of gratitude and your intentions.
+Offer them to the ocean.
 Say a prayer of thanks.
-Know that your prayers will be answered.

-- Leave the ocean walking backwards.
-Leave the spot on the beach where you made your offerings and released your past.
+- Again leave the ocean walking backwards.
+Leave this spot on the beach where you had your release and made your offerings.
 That spot has now become sacred to you.
 If you intend to swim or sunbathe, move to a different spot on the beach.

 Remember that the most important part of any ritual is your focus and intention.
-If you perform this ritual from the heart and with clarity, you are sure to feel lighter and energized when you are done.
+If you perform this ritual from the heart and with clarity, you will feel much lighter and energized when you are done.